parkerpoker/parkerd/docs/protocol.md

 5. the host appends `SeatLocked`
 6. when the table reaches seat count, the host marks it `ready`
 7. the host builds a snapshot, appends `TableReady`, and schedules the first hand
-8. the updated table is replicated to peers with active-hand secrets redacted per recipient
+8. the updated table is replicated to peers with public state, encrypted deck state, and accepted transcript records; owner-local plaintext hole cards stay outside replicated state

 There is no separate buy-in-confirm side channel beyond the join request, signed events, and replicated table state.